maxitromer/wootic/README.md

 https://github.com/afragen/github-updater

-### Questions, Ideas or Problems?
+### Questions, Ideas (or Problems)?

-Just write it IN A DETAILED AND COMPRENSIVE WAY in the `Issues` section.
+Just write me IN A DETAILED AND COMPRENSIVE WAY in the `Issues` section so I can help you better.